DataSup-Engineer/SQL-Data-Warehouse/README.md

 this layer is the second layer in the data architecture, makes changes to the data in the table form.

 **Gold Layer:**
-this layyer is the third layer in the data architecture, extracts insights from the data and visualizes
+this layyer is the third layer in the data architecture, extracts insights from the data and visualizes.